mtmanning93/craft-front/README.md

 [⏫ contents](#contents)

 ### Information Architecture

 ---

 When building the project's wireframe it was important to take into consideration the positioning of elements.
-Across the entire application, the user will find the consistent layout of a navbar and header above the main content, and an extra 'Work of the Week' app on the right hand side of the main feed or object details.
-Key aspects of the information architecture, found throughout the site are:
+Across the entire application, the user will find the consistent layout of a navbar and header above the main content, and an extra 'Work of the Week' app on the right-hand side of the main feed or object details.
+Key aspects of the information architecture found throughout the site are:

 -   **Site Wide Navbar:**\
     The navbar offers the user links to various pages of the site.
-For non-registered users simple 'home', 'login' and 'signup' links.
-Once logged in the naviation shows user related links, such as the main 'Create Report (+)' button and the user avatar dropdown.
-The dropdown for each registered user contains links to profile, settings and logout.
-The consistency of this navigations position aids the user in moving easily between user specific parts of the site, contributing to a better user experience.
+For non-registered users simple 'home', 'login', and 'signup' links.
+Once logged in the navigation shows user-related links, such as the main 'Create Report (+)' button and the user avatar dropdown.
+The dropdown for each registered user contains links to profile, settings, and logout.
+The consistency of this navigation position aids the user in moving easily between user-specific parts of the site, contributing to a better user experience.

 -   **Branding:**\
     Within the navbar is a large site logo, this allows users to quickly identify the website and helps establish a visual identity.
-Its also a 'home' link when clicked, offering a return-to-home option wherever the user is in the site.
+It's also a 'home' link when clicked, offering a return-to-home option wherever the user is in the site.

 -   **Header:**\
-    The header contains a simple welcome message and extra link to signup for unregistered users.
-For logged in users the header contains links, in the form of tabs, to the different feeds of the site, it is consisitently positioned througout the application again to enable the user to navigate easily through the feed pages.
+    The header contains a simple welcome message and an extra link to signup for unregistered users.
+For logged-in users the header contains links, in the form of tabs, to the different feeds of the site, it is consistently positioned throughout the application again to enable the user to navigate easily through the feed pages.

 -   **Work of the Week:**\
     The extra 'Work of the Week' (WotW) component is consistently positioned to the right of the main page details on desktops and at the top under the header for mobile devices.
-As one of the site goals is to hsowcase work this component had to be positioned in a clear, easy to locate place throughout the site.
+As one of the site goals is to showcase work this component had to be positioned in a clear, easy-to-locate place throughout the site.

 [⏫ contents](#contents)

 ### Visual Design

 ---

 #### Color Scheme